 - Saudi ID or Iqama or Saudi Arabian visa & entry stamp

-proof of qualifications for the specific job (e.g. diplomas, university degrees, testimonials, references)
+proof of qualifications (e.g. diplomas, university degrees, testimonials, references)

 proof of the recognition of the qualification in form of Anabin-excerpt or Recognition Confirmation (“Anerkennungsbescheid”)